firmero/imfp/README.md

 For interval arithmetic it's recommended to use INTLAB (Matlab/Octave).
 Octave interval pkg is also an option.
 Code uses INTLAB's function names.
-Using octave interval pkg pvinit remaps INTLAB's function to octave equivalent.
+Using Octave interval pkg pvinit remaps INTLAB's function to Octave equivalent.
-(TODO getround, setround octave equivalent?)
+However functions as getround and setround do not have equivalent in Octave.

 Code works in Octave 4.2.1 and Matlab R2017a (9.2.0.538062).
-Tested with INTLAB v10 and octave interval pkg (located in lib folder).
+Tested with INTLAB v10 and Octave interval pkg (located in lib folder).

 ### Tests
 Functions for that purpose are in pkg tests which is documented.
 To use it, pvinit
 is needed to call.

 Test suites are hardcoded in file run\_tests.m and can be easily added or removed
 from there.
-By default, none of test suites runs by calling run\_tests function.
+By default, none of the test suites runs by calling run\_tests function.
 To enable uncomment proper suite in run\_tests function.
 Test suite has
 as argument filename of statistics and how many times  should be one test repeated.
 Generated files appear in directories stats\_out and tests\_out.